Top Management Message

 To Our Shareholders and Investors

-Global economic conditions in the six months ended September 30, 2018 continued to grow moderately as a whole, driven primarily by a solid U.S. economy.
-However, the outlook for the global economy remained opaque, mainly based on heightened tensions due to trade friction between the U.S. and the PRC, among other factors.
-The Japanese economy continued to stage a modest recovery mainly reflecting firm capital investment and employment conditions underpinned by favorable corporate business performance.
+Global economic conditions in the nine months ended December 31, 2018 remained opaque due to an economic slowdown in Europe and the PRC, and trade friction between the U.S. and the PRC, while the U.S. economy saw continued moderate growth.
+The Japanese economy continued to stage a modest recovery, mainly reflecting firm capital investment and employment conditions.

 We look forward to the continued understanding and support of our shareholders and investors.